Aston Villa F.C.: 24 years in the Premier League (1992–2016)

-Takeovers, Championship years and promotion (2016–present)
+Championship to Champions League (2016–present)

 In June 2016, Chinese businessman Tony Xia bought the club for £76 million.
-Former Chelsea boss Roberto Di Matteo was appointed as the club's new manager, but was sacked after just 12 games following a poor start to the season.
+Former Chelsea boss Roberto Di Matteo was appointed as the club's new manager, but was dismissed after just 12 games following a poor start to the season.
 He was replaced by former Birmingham manager Steve Bruce.
-Bruce led the team to finish fourth in the 17/18 season, but lost in the 2018 EFL Championship play-off Final to Fulham.
+Bruce led the team to finish fourth in the 2017–18 season, but lost in the 2018 EFL Championship play-off final to Fulham.

-After failing to secure promotion to the Premier League in the 2017–18 season, owner Tony Xia sought additional outside investment in the club.
-On 20 July 2018 it was announced that the NSWE group, an Egyptian company owned by the Egyptian billionaire Nassef Sawiris and the American billionaire Wes Edens were to invest in the football club.
-They purchased a controlling 55% stake in the club and Sawiris took over the role of club chairman, appointing Christian Purslow as CEO.
+Following failure to secure promotion to the Premier League, the club faced significant financial difficulties.
+Following rumours that administration was imminent, Xia looked to sell the club.
+On 20 July 2018 it was announced that the NSWE Group, a consortium consisting of Egyptian billionaire Nassef Sawiris and the American billionaire Wes Edens, were to invest in the football club.
+They purchased a controlling 55% stake in the club, and Sawiris took over the role of club chairman, appointing Christian Purslow as CEO.

-In October 2018, Bruce was sacked after winning only once in a nine match stretch.
-He was replaced by Brentford manager and boyhood Villa fan Dean Smith, with former captain John Terry and Richard O'Kelly as his assistants.
-Under Smith performances and results improved, with the team finishing fifth and reaching the playoffs again—helped on by a club-record 10 league game winning streak.
-They reached the 2019 EFL Championship play-off Final and defeated Derby County 2–1 to gain promotion back to the Premier League after a three-year absence.
+In October 2018, Bruce was dismissed after winning only once in a nine match stretch.
+He was replaced by Brentford manager and boyhood Villa fan Dean Smith, who led the team to fifth place, and reaching the playoffs again—helped on by a club-record 10 league game winning streak.
+They reached the 2019 EFL Championship play-off final and defeated Derby County 2–1 to gain promotion back to the Premier League after a three-year absence.

 On the eve of Villa's Premier League return, Recon Group's minority share ownership was bought out by NSWE, meaning Xia no longer had any stake in the club.
-In Villa's first season back in the Premier League the team battled relegation for most of the season but managed to avoid it with a 17th-place finish, staying up on the final day.
-In Villa's second season back in the Premier League, Smith oversaw an 11th-place finish, but was unable to persuade star player and captain Jack Grealish to remain at the club when Manchester City's British-record £100 million bid triggered his release clause.
+Villa's first season back in the Premier League saw a significant overhaul of the squad, with 12 players signed during the summer transfer window.
+The team battled relegation for most of the season, but stayed up on the final day with a 17th-place finish.
+In Villa's second season back in the Premier League, Smith oversaw an 11th-place finish, but was unable to persuade star player and captain Jack Grealish to remain at the club after Manchester City's British-record £100 million bid triggered his release clause.
 Following a poor start to the 2021–22 season, which saw seven losses in the club's opening 11 games, Dean Smith was dismissed.

-Aston Villa appointed former Liverpool and England captain Steven Gerrard as head coach on 11 November 2021.
-Results under Gerrard were generally mixed, and after a poor start to the 2022–23 season in which Villa won just two matches and scored only 7 goals in their opening 11 games, Gerrard was sacked following a 3-0 defeat at Fulham on 20 October 2022.
-The club announced the appointment of four-time Europa League winning Spanish manager Unai Emery four days later.